 Students identified as needing Intensive Behaviour Support are those students who have had targeted support through the above strategies and are still at risk of significant educational underachievement due to their inappropriate behaviour/s.
-Intermediate or Major behaviour issues are dealt with by the teacher with support from HODs and Admin as well as staff from the Flexible Learning Centre.
+Intermediate or Major behaviour issues are dealt with by the teacher with support from HODs and.
 Other support is obtained through accessing our Support Network and outside agencies when necessary.